robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 :name:`Welcome page should be open` could also used as :name:`And welcome page should be open`.

+.. note:: These prefixes can be localized_.
+See the Translations_ appendix
+          for supported translations.

 Embedding data to keywords
 ''''''''''''''''''''''''''